-Many construction sites can have hundreds of workers on site at the same time with some of the most diverse occupations from crane operators and civil engineers to superintendents and construction laborers.
+Many construction sites can have hundreds of workers on-site, from some of the most diverse occupations — crane operators and civil engineers to superintendents and construction laborers.

-With so many factors to look out for, you need a company that has a dedicated construction insurance staff to do what you can to minimize your risk exposure to with a construction insurance policy tailored to protect you from the hazards of the construction profession.
-With our experts on the case your business will be safe from liability due to equipment damage, job site injuries, or vehicle accidents.
+The right construction insurance will protect your business from the unpredictable hazards of the construction profession.
+And with our experts on the case, your business will be safe from liability due to equipment damage, job site injuries, or vehicle accidents.

-A good construction insurance policy that gets you quality coverage will give you the piece of mind, knowing that whatever happens, your business will be safe and be able to rebound from any disaster.
+A good construction insurance policy gives you peace of mind, knowing that whatever happens, your business will be safe and be able to rebound from any disaster.

 In most states, general liability insurance is required in order to get a contractor’s license.
 This coverage will protect your business if you are responsible for injury or property damage to others, such as a worker being injured by a fall or one of your tractors going off course and damaging some local property.